 When it comes to denied claims, it is important to research the denied claim, correct it, and resubmit the claim within the timeframe required by each payer (most can be as short as 90 days).
 Because failure to resubmit the denied claims could result in you not being paid for the services that you have rendered to the patient.

 Aside from providing high-quality care to your patients, one of your goals should also be to increase your practice’s revenue so that your medical practice can survive and thrive.
 Having your own medical practice is like running a business, you have to keep the money rolling in so that you, as a provider, can continue providing your services.
 And look, sometimes errors and mistakes happen, and that’s okay from time to time.
 However, you have to make sure that you manage and control those errors and find ways to prevent them from happening again.
 And claim denials are errors that should always be addressed - because if you don’t address them, the consequence is that you will definitely not get paid.

 Why are some claims being denied?

-As mentioned above, errors are inevitable.
-As a medical practitioner, you have to understand why some claims are denied, and that way you can prevent your future claims from being denied.
-Or if not prevented, you can decrease the number of claims being denied by payers or clearinghouses for medical claims.
+As mentioned above, errors happen from time to time.
+As a medical practitioner, you have to understand why some claims are denied, that way you can prevent future claims from being denied.

 And it is very important that you and your staff understand the most common reasons that claims are denied.
 They fall into five categories, each with sub-categories of their own.